gmm97/Personal-Site/README.md

 Do NOT use the same API key, it will fail when deployed to production.

+# Purpose Of Branch

+The dev-ts branch contains the migration to typescript and restructuring of the project.
+This branch will replace master when complete.

 # Future-Plans

 1. Add individual pages for projects